Shinjuku Station

 • Shinjuku Station Map

-New Shinjuku Expressway Bus Terminal (Basuta Shinjuku)
+New Shinjuku Expressway Bus Terminal (Busta Shinjuku)

 A major new bus terminal has opened in Tokyo’s Shinjuku district, offering one jumping-off point for low-cost connections to cities throughout Honshu, the largest of Japan’s main islands.

-The Shinjuku Expressway Bus Terminal, known as Basuta Shinjuku in Japanese, saw its first bus roll out at 4 A.M. on April 4th, 2016, bound for Haneda airport.
+The Shinjuku Expressway Bus Terminal, known as Busta Shinjuku in Japanese, saw its first bus roll out at 4 A.M. on April 4th, 2016, bound for Haneda airport.
 The terminal was crowded with passengers and news camera crews on the opening day, which marked the latest evolution of Shinjuku Station, the busiest rail hub in the world.

 Bus Services

-Basuta Shinjuku groups buses operated by a whopping 118 companies, including Keio Bus, JR Bus Kanto and Alpico Group.
+Busta Shinjuku groups buses operated by a whopping 118 companies, including Keio Bus, JR Bus Kanto and Alpico Group.
 It consolidates nearly 20 previous bus terminals in Shinjuku.
 The one next to the Yodobashi Camera electronics store on the west side of the station, however, continues to run services to points along the Tomei Expressway region.

 Shinjuku Expressway Bus Terminal Layout